GlacioHack/xdem/doc/source/background.md

 # Background

-Below, some more information on xDEM's mission and the people behind the package .
+Below, some more information on xDEM's mission and the people behind the package.

 ## Mission